 We have entered into an electricity management agreement and a natural gas agreement, and continue to negotiate an agreement for project services to this major casino/hotel owner/operator.
 (Lawyer: R. Freed, J. Keller; Client: D. Kirkley, G. Dayvault; Outside Counsel: K. Wong of Milbank, Tweed)

-2. Simon REIT/JV Properties.
+2. Simon REIT.

-We have closed have closed additional outsource agreements with Simon’s partnersand amendments to the contracts in the original deal.
-(Lawyer: M. Maynard, J. Keller; Client: Leslie Ward, J. Blachman; Outside Counsel: K. Fenelon of Vinson & Elkins)
+We are analyzing restructuring the Simon outsource deal.
+(Lawyer: M. Maynard; Client: Mike Harris, A. Schwarz)

 3. Equity Office Properties.

 We are negotiating a term sheet for a commodity energy agreement and an LLC DSM Agreement.
-We are currently negotiating a master commodity deal for CA and Pa.
+We have executed a master energy sales agreement.
 (Lawyer: R. Freed; K. Higgason: Client: J. Gale)

-4. Home Depot.

-We have closed a master energy agreement to cover energy sales to various facilities in the western U.S., and initial transactions for CA facilities served by PG&E and SCE.
-We are currently negotiating a deal for customers ‘ facilities served by SDG&E. (Lawyers: M. Smith; Clients: L. Malone, H. Jensen)

-5. The Limited.
+4. The Limited.

-We are negotiating a power deal for California facilities.
+We have executed a master energy sales agreement with The Limited and have closed a transaction for its California facilities.
+We are negotiating commodity deals in other states.
 (Lawyer: M. Maynard; Clients: A. Schwarz; S. Porter)

-6. Project Peachtree.
+5. Mack-Cali REIT.

-We are negotiating a commodity only deal with the owner of multiple retail stores.
-(Attorney: M. Maynard; Clients: A. Schwarz; M. Howe)
+We are negotiating a commodity only deal for Mack-Cali NJ and NY facilities.
+(Attorney: M. Maynard; Client: J. Fuja, A. Schwarz)

+Walmart.

+We are negotiating commodity only deals in various states.
+(Lawyers: M. Maynard, Bonnie Nelson; Clients: M. Harris, A. Schwarz)

 7. Verizon.

-We are negotiating a master energy agreement and confirm to cover potential energy sales to various facilities in California.
+We have executed a master energy sales agreement and a transaction to cover energy sales to various facilities in California.
 (Lawyer: J. Keller; Client: G. Adams)

+8. Albertsons.

+We have executed a master energy sales agreement and a transaction for energy sale to customers in California facilities.
+(Lawyer: D. Culver; Client: W. Agnew)

+Tricon.

+We have executed a master energy sales agreement and a transaction for energy sales to customers in California facilities.
+(Lawyer: M. Smith; Client: M. Robichaux)

+9. ExxonMobil/IPT

+ExxonMobil has proposed entering into a new form of facilities maintenance services agreement for a three-year term with revised pricing to replace the existing agreement, which expires on June 30, 2002.
+(Lawyers: D. Roland, B. Nelson; Client: S. Miele)

+Blockbuster/IPT

+We are negotiating a facilities maintenance services agreement with Blockbuster to replace the current month-to-month arrangements.
+(Lawyer: B. Nelson; Client: K. Eaton; Outside Counsel: H. Haltom of Andrews & Kurth)

 Portfolio Management Services (Sutter)